vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ### Process nodes

-Any class can be turned into a process node by attaching the [`ProcessNode`](https://github.com/vvvv/VL.StandardLibs/blob/main/VL.Core/src/Import/ProcessNodeAttribute.cs) to it.
+Any class can be turned into a process node by attaching the [`ProcessNode`](https://github.com/vvvv/VL.StandardLibs/blob/main/VL.Core/src/Import/ProcessNodeAttribute.cs) attribute to it.
 By default all its public members will be used as its fragments.
 The attribute provides various ways to tweak this behavior.

 > [!NOTE]